Ellsworth, Michigan

 Ellsworth is a village in Antrim County in the U.S. state of Michigan.
-The population was 349 at the 2010 census.
+The population was 367 at the 2020 census.
 The village is located within Banks Township.

 The village is primarily a bedroom community with its primary industry being gravel and other aggregates.
 Agriculture and forestry are also important industries.
-Ellsworth is home to a small annual festival called the Pig Roast, which involves a parade and horse pulls, and of course, roast pork.
-Down the street is a bistro called the Rowe Inn.
+Ellsworth is home to a small annual festival called the Pig Roast, which involves a parade and horse pulls and roast pork.
 Ellsworth is the seat of Banks Township, which also includes the community of Atwood and several cherry orchards.
 Ellsworth's main governing body is the Ellsworth Village Council.
 The town is named after Elmer Ephraim Ellsworth, the first Union officer to die in the American Civil War.

 History

 The village of Ellsworth was founded in 1881.
 It quickly took in the previous villages of Needmore and Ox Bow.
 It was incorporated as a village in 1938.